Generalized Rindler Wedge and Holographic Observer Concordance: Introduction

+Another motivation for studying the horizons for general accelerating observers comes from the microscopic interpretation of the black hole horizon entropy in gravity.
 Black holes have a Bekenstein-Hawking entropy proportional to the area of their horizons \cite{Bekenstein:1973ur,Bardeen:1973gs,Bekenstein:1974ax,Hawking:1975vcx,Eisert:2008ur,Jacobson:2003wv}.
 It has long been a mystery as to what are the microscopic degrees of freedom composing the entropy of a black hole.
 One perspective on this question is that not only black hole horizons, but also observer horizons could be associated with an entropy proportional to its area, e.g. the Rindler horizon \cite{Rindler:1966zz,Laflamme:1987ec,Czech:2012be,Bousso:2012mh}.
-This leads to one possible explanation that the gravitational entropy of a subregion/a horizon counts the degrees of freedom \cite{VanRaamsdonk:2010pw} that an accelerating observer could not observe.
+This leads to one possible explanation that the gravitational entropy of a subregion/a horizon counts the degrees of freedom \cite{VanRaamsdonk:2010pw} that an accelerating observer cannot observe.

-Following this line, we start from the most general observer horizons and study their associated entropies.
-Not all spacelike surfaces could become horizons for accelerating observers.
-It turns out that in general spacetimes, only surfaces obeying a global condition, namely the Rindler-convexity condition, could be horizons of well-defined observers.
-The entropy associated with this horizon is shown to be proportional to the area of the surface in the observer spacetime.
+In our setup, the entropy associated with the horizon of general accelerating observers is shown to be proportional to the area of the surface in the observer spacetime.
 This entropy should be the entanglement entropy (EE) between the subregion enclosed by the surface and its complement in the original spacetime.
 Thus the horizon entropy could be regarded as arising from the degrees of freedom that the observer cannot observe.

-Another motivation for this work is that gravity is not local, and entanglement wedge (EW) is a natural way to define a spacetime subregion whose degrees of freedom are fully encoded within this subregion \cite{Czech:2012bh,Wall:2012uf,Headrick:2014cta,Bousso:2022hlz,Espindola:2018ozt,Saraswat:2020zzf,dong2016reconstruction,Harlow:2018fse,Bousso:2012sj}.
-The existence of islands in the entanglement wedge of Hawking radiations \cite{Almheiri_2020,Almheiri_2021} further reveals the nonlocality of gravitational degrees of freedom which cannot be divided in an arbitrary way.
-Our perspective of accelerating observers provides a more general division of spacetime subregions, which are named the generalized Rindler wedges (GRW).
-We also emphasize the importance of the Rindler-convexity condition in related physics, e.g. it has a global constraint on the surface so that not all subregions could be associated with a gravitational entropy in its own right, and also it might be related to the subalgebra physics in \cite{Leutheusser:2022bgi}.